agashe/SigmaPHP-DB/docs/ORM.md

 The ORM supports soft delete for models , to apply the soft delete on your model , first you need to make sure , that a `deleted_at` field was added to the table.

-(You can check the Migration section for more info about the soft delete field)
+(You can check the [Migration](https://github.com/agashe/SigmaPHP-DB/blob/master/docs/Migrations.md) documentation for more info about the soft delete field)

 All remaining now , is to use the SoftDelete trait into your model :